Anno 1602: Gameplay

-In Anno 1602, the player can choose to play out one of the game's many scenarios or engage in a free form game.
+While military conquest is available, Anno 1602 is often praised for allowing peaceful strategies.
+Players can win by economic dominance and trade efficiency, without relying heavily on military force.
+However, military units such as musketeers, cannons, and warships can be used to defend or attack colonies, and players can engage in combat against other computer-controlled factions or multiplayer opponents.
+The player can choose to play out one of the game's many scenarios or engage in a free form game.
 The game also features online and network play with up to 4 other players simultaneously.
 Because the network play is less sophisticated than that of modern games, lags and disconnections often occur.
 Despite this, Anno 1602 is still occasionally played by small groups of LAN PC gamers, or by players over the internet.
 The game is also playable via null modem connection.

 Civilizations

 Anno 1602 is designed to be as nationalistically neutral as possible.
 After entering a character name, the player is asked to pick one of four different colored banners to represent their country.
 The absence of different civilizations with different characteristics contrasts with other games such as The Settlers, and Age of Empires.
+Diplomacy is also limited in this entry of the Anno series.
+Players can interact with neutral factions (such as native tribes or free traders), but these interactions are relatively shallow compared to later entries.
+The emphasis remains on economic growth, production chains, and resource management.

 Technology

 Unlike other games where technology plays a major role in one player defeating another, Anno 1602 instead makes technology upgrades more relevant in inner-colony affairs.
 Instead of buying upgrades to ships to perform better in huge naval battles, it is often the case that upgrades are made so that the ships can carry more cargo, and therefore make the colony more money.
 The majority of the buildings in the game also can / must be technologically upgraded throughout the game to please the colony's citizens, which produces more cash for the colony, with which the player can continue upgrading their nation and expand to other islands.